shrekshao/MoveWebGL1EngineToWebGL2/Move-a-WebGL-1-Engine-To-WebGL-2-Blog-1.md

 Some of the new features are already available in WebGL 1 as extensions, but will be part of the core spec in WebGL 2, which means support is guaranteed.
-In this first blog, we are going to focus on these promoted features, together with potential compatiability issue they may cause.
+In this first blog entry we are going to focus on these promoted features, together with potential compatibility issues they may cause.
-Let’s take a look at how the code is going to change.
+Let’s take a look at how the code changes.

 ## Multiple Render Targets - Deferred Rendering